Salary Benchmarking: 3 Factors to Consider

 - Location: What is the demand in your area for the skills you seek?

 - Company size: Even if you’re not a large company, you may need to pay certain professionals a big company salary (or find creative ways to make up for it).

-“Many people think about their organization exactly as it can be described today — geography, size, product, etc. – when determining pay.
-But, if you fail to account for changing dynamics and future plans, you may be missing out,” says PayScale compensation consultant, Stacey Carroll, CCP, SPHR.
+Too often, business managers think about their organization exactly as it can be described today in terms of geography, size, product, and other factors when determining pay.
+But, if you fail to account for changing dynamics and future plans, you may be missing out.

-We’ll discuss each of these three factors in more detail, below.
+We’ll discuss each of the three main salary benchmarking factors in more detail below.

 Is your goal to sell your product in 10 more regions?
 If so, you need to have the business development and sales talent on your staff to make that happen.
-That means hiring, setting base pay, and creating a rewards system like growth focused organization.
+That means hiring, setting base pay, and creating a rewards system should be aligned with your anticipated growth.
 In other words, for a critical role that affects your business success and plans for the future, pretend you’re bigger than you are.

 Keep in mind, too, that your company’s location affects the costs of certain skills.
 For example, compensation for a software developer may be higher in Seattle than in Nashville because in Seattle, top talent is fought over by numerous, successful tech companies like Amazon, Microsoft, and Nintendo.
 As a result of this competition, and the qualities that attract people to certain locations, you may need to get creative with staffing.

-In that case, it might make more sense to hire a software developer in Nashville and have them work remotely to get you started for less.
+For example, it might make more sense to hire a software developer in Nashville than Seattle and have them work remotely to get you started for less.
 In this case, you may have more than one benchmark for your compensation range.

 Generally speaking, the larger the organization, the higher the pay because the bigger players have bigger labor budgets.
-That said, if you’re a small or midsize company but want the level of talent found at a larger organization, you need to adjust your salary benchmarking.
+This means that if you’re a small or midsize company but want the level of talent found at a larger organization, you need to adjust your salary benchmarking.
 Keep in mind, however, that small businesses often have the advantage of offering more responsibility (and, thus, opportunity) than their larger competitors.
 Use that as a bargaining chip when recruiting talent.

-For example, if the quality of your company’s web design will enable you to compete with larger organizations, you’ll want to recruit graphic designers, content producers, and network support staff who can produce outstanding results.
+Also, if the quality of your company’s web design may enable you to compete with larger organizations, you’ll want to recruit graphic designers, content producers, and network support staff who can produce outstanding results.
 Bigger isn’t necessarily better, and sometimes being small and nimble can work to your advantage when competing for talent.

-In the end, compensation is complicated.
+Determining the right compensation range is never easy.
 Hundreds of factors can influence a pay decision.
 Take the time to research your market, knowing that it may change over time depending on the job position.
 Then, document your choices, be responsive, and keep improving your recruitment process.

-Recruiting the best talent and making smart decisions regarding compensation benchmarking requires a constant research and learning process.
+Recruiting the best talent and making smart decisions regarding compensation benchmarking is a learning process that requires constant research.
 Thankfully, there are many tools available.
-Get help recruiting, hiring, and compensating your workforce by signing up for Monster Hiring Solutions’ expert recruiting advice, latest hiring trends, and more.
+Get help recruiting, hiring, and compensating your workforce by signing up to receive expert recruiting advice, the latest hiring trends, and more.